thestackshack/cim/README.md

 CIM is a simple command line utility that bootstraps your CloudFormation CRUD operations, making them easier to execute, repeatable, and less error-prone.
 CIM separates out the stack template (YAML file) from the stack configuration (CLI options) so both can be stored safely in your project and executed again-and-again for stack updates.

 CIM is not a CloudFormation abstraction.
-You still have to write CloudFormation templates.
-Check out our pre-built [templates](#templates-1).

 So what’s the problem?
 Why did you build CIM?
 The problem I was having with the AWS CloudFormation cli was remember the exact cli options used in previous executions.
 Plus I wanted support for things like nested stacks, variable resolution, environments, encryption, Lambda deployments, etc…